 Whether you're camping in a larger unit like an RV or you just don't want to be tied down to the Disability Camp area, a battery-powered solution may be right for you.

 The typical CPAP unit without a humidifier draws around 25 watts, and a humidifier & heated tube increases that to around 80 watts.
 So, the first thing to consider when camping with a CPAP is to jettison the humidifier.
-Southern Illinois in late June tends to be hot and humid, so this may not pose a problem for you.
+Missouri in June tends to be hot and humid, so this may not pose a problem for you.

 Solutions from the CPAP manufacturers may be prohibitively expensive, such as this $670 option for a ResMed S9.
 However, it may be more convenient to use a 12-volt converter -- either one from your CPAP vendor (example), or an inexpensive inverter.